cfp-energy/security-operations-task/README.md

 In this section we are seeking high-level answers only (no need to implement anything), and describe your solution appropriately.

-We use AWS RDS to host our PostgreSQL database that powers critical data services within CFP.
+We use Azure Database for PostgreSQL to host our PostgreSQL database that powers critical data services within CFP.
 Due to compliance requirements, we need to enable end-to-end auditing capability for any operation performed in the database.
 Along with that, we need an automated solution that rotates database user passwords every 30 days.
-The database being accessed by both CFP internal users and any applications hosted in AWS ECS.
+The database being accessed by both CFP internal users and any applications hosted in AZURE.
 Users will be created on request and a data security personal must approve the request.

 Propose a solution that we can implement to achieve the objectives while having zero downtime for the CFP applications.